How the APSA Mentor Program Works for Mentees

 The Mentor Matching Process

 - Once you submit your form, APSA staff works to identify a suitable match.
-This process can take some time depending on the availability of mentors who match with your requested factors.

 - APSA will email you the contact information of a mentor from the volunteer mentor pool.